leahshizuru/bioinformatic_notebook/2022-AUGUST-Aphanipathes_sp._annotation.md

 8. Submit .fasta file to Mitos2 (job settings: RefSeq 89 Metazoa, Genetic code: 4 Mold). (iteration 1)
 9. Transfer annotations from database.(iteration 2).
 Annotations revealed an alignment in the reverse direction.
 Created a reverse compliment.
 10. Annotations didn't appear to transfer well (low similarity 90%).
 Opted to explore mapping trimmed reads to reference genome.
-11. Compare annotations.
+11. scp "trimmed_reads" for 130, input 130.F.fq.gz and 130.R.fq.gz into Geneious separately, paired them and then mapped these reads to MZ157399.
+12. Compare annotations from Mitos2 to mapped reads.
-12. "Find ORFs" and locate start codons.
+13. "Find ORFs" and locate start codons.
-13. Input "500" for "Minimum size"; select "Mold Protozoan Mitochondrial transl_table 4" for "Genetic code".
+14. Input "500" for "Minimum size"; select "Mold Protozoan Mitochondrial transl_table 4" for "Genetic code".
 This will auto-populate the relevant start codons.